mahmood83/BiComp-DTA/README.md

                           --problem_type 2 \
                           --log_dir 'logs/' \
 ```
-Also an alternative splitting setting in protein family level for the PDBbind dataset is considered.
+Also, an alternative splitting setting in protein family level for the PDBbind dataset is considered.
 Drug-target pairs including HIV-1 protease variants are excluded from the training set and are considered for testing model.  <br/>
 For training and evaluation of the method, you can run the following script:
 ```
 python run_experiments.py --num_windows 128 32 \